nathan-contino/gradle/subprojects/docs/src/docs/release/notes.md

 See the User Manual section on the “[Feature Lifecycle](userguide/feature_lifecycle.html)” for more information.

 The following are the features that have been promoted in this Gradle release.

-### Replacement collections in `org.gradle.plugins.ide.idea.model.IdeaModule`

-The `testResourcesDirs` and `testSourcesDirs` fields, and their getters and setters are now `@Deprecated`.
-Any usages of these elements should be replaced by the now stable `getTestSources()` and `getTestResources()` methods and their respective setters.
-These new methods return and are backed by `ConfigurableFileCollection` instances for improved flexibility in how these collections of files can be used.
-Gradle now warns upon usage of these deprecated methods that they will be removed in Gradle 8.0.

-### Replacement methods in `org.gradle.api.tasks.testing.TestReport`

-The `getDestinationDir()`, `setDestinationDir(File)`, and `getTestResultsDirs()` and `setTestResultsDirs(Iterable)` methods are now `@Deprecated`.
-Any usages of them should be replaced by the now stable `getDestinationDirectory()` and `getTestResults()` methods and their associated setters.
-These deprecated elements will be removed in Gradle 8.0.

 <!--
 ### Example promoted